-Intranets are the virtual hub of collaboration in organizations.
-Unlike public websites, which enable organizations to communicate and broadcast their value proposition to customers, users and, in general, external stakeholders, Intranets are meant to enable internal communication and collaboration.
+Company intranet is the virtual hub of collaboration in organizations.
+Unlike public websites, which enable organizations to communicate and broadcast their value proposition to customers, users, and, in general, external stakeholders, Intranets are meant to enable internal communication and collaboration.

 What is the objective of an company Intranet?